 Overview

 Individuals with dependent personality disorder (DPD) may believe they're unable to take care of themselves and experience challenges in daily life as a result.
+They experience a very intense and overwhelming need to be cared for.
 An individual with DPD may rely on others to meet their needs.
 Over time, an excessive desire to be cared for can lead to clinging, submissive behavior, and fears of being left alone.

 It is important to understand that behaviors associated with DPD are not manipulative tactics but rather manifestations of the disorder’s deep-rooted anxiety and dependency needs.
 However, DPD is a legitimate mental health disorder.
 Individuals with DPD can experience persistent distress and may be at risk of developing other mental health conditions,1 such as major depressive disorder and anxiety disorders.
 Through psychotherapy,2 individuals with DPD can develop greater self-confidence and learn strategies to become more self-reliant.